yoctoyotta1024/microphysics_testcases/docs/source/usage/ourtests.rst

 `` cmake -S ./ -B ./build && cd build && make mock_cxx pycleo``.
 However, you need to have certain :ref:`requirements <requirements>` fulfilled first (compiler versions etc.).
-On Levante, we therefore reccomend you use the bash helper script ``scripts/compile_bindings_levante.sh`` instead of directly calling cmake, e.g.
+On Levante, we therefore reccomend you use the bash helper script ``scripts/compile_bindings_levante.sh`` instead of directly calling cmake.

+First activate the python environment you want to use.
+Then call the helper script with the source and build directories you want to use, e.g.

 .. code-block:: console